OpenStackOnRaPi/ostackinstall/README.md

 $ sudo apt-get update && sudo apt-get -y install netplan.io
   ```

-**_3. Main host network configurations_**
+##### Host network configuration - basic flat provider network
+**_3. Host network configuration - basic flat provider network_**

 > [!NOTE]
 > This setup is prepared for flat provider network only in your OpenStack DC.
 To allow for VLAN provider networks, additional configurations are needed for ```eth0```, ```brmux``` and ```veth1br``` to set VLANs that should be served by those devices.
 Respective configurations of VLANs should also be introduced in the TP-Link switch.
-If you are interested in setting VLAN provider networks in your cluster, please contact me for more info.
+If you are interested in setting VLAN provider networks in your cluster, skip this section and go to XXXXX.

   * for `networkd` backend, for `veth0-veth0br` pair